Bonfire Night: Officers respond to 'large groups of youths' throwing fireworks

 What measures are in place to combat Bonfire Night disorder?

-These will be in place in Gorgie, Saughton, Oxgangs, Liberton, Gilmerton, Gracemount, Portobello, Niddrie, Moredun, Muirhouse, Craigentinny, Pilton, and the city centre.
+These were in place in Gorgie, Saughton, Oxgangs, Liberton, Gilmerton, Gracemount, Portobello, Niddrie, Moredun, Muirhouse, Craigentinny, Pilton, and the city centre.

 Glasgow City Council, which previously announced it would implement firework control zones, missed the deadline for introducing the legislation ahead of Bonfire Night.